Sell My CompanySectorsE-commerce & Digital Retail

 Omnichannel expansion potential

-E-commerce businesses with demonstrated ability to sell across multiple channels — DTC, retail, international, B2B — are valued as platforms rather than single-channel businesses.
+Businesses with demonstrated ability to sell across DTC, marketplace, wholesale, retail, subscription, international, or B2B channels are easier for buyers to underwrite as platforms rather than single-channel assets.

 Also on Palmstone Capital